mohamedsamir01024/Portfolio-web-page/README.md

-# Portfolio-web-page
+# Portfolio Website

-A personal portfolio website designed to showcase projects, skills, and experience in a clean and professional layout.
-Built with a responsive design, optimized performance, and smooth navigation to provide an excellent user experience across all devices.
+A personal portfolio website built to showcase projects, skills, and professional experience in a modern and clean way.

+## Features
+- Modern and minimal UI
+- Fully responsive design
+- Projects and skills showcase
+- Smooth navigation and layout
+- Optimized performance and fast loading
+- SEO-friendly structure

+## Purpose
+This project is created to present work professionally and demonstrate front-end development skills.

+## Status
+Completed / Ready for deployment